-Here are five of the most disturbing attempts at our national anthem.
+Here are some of most disturbing attempts at our national anthem.

 In 2005, R. Kelly channeled his inner Marvin Gaye (who famously remixed the national anthem for 1983's NBA All-Star game) for a boxing match between Bernard Hopkins and Jermain Taylor.
 The crooner desperately tried to give viewers a rendition of "The Star-Spangled Banner" they'd never forget.
 Unfortunately, he chopped and rearranged the song so much it was unrecognizable.